Jamnic98/scrabble-scorekeeper/README.md

 ## Features
 * Has built-in *Scrabble* rules.
-* Includes a dictionary to validate words.
+* Includes a dictionary to verify words.
 * Keeps track of the remaining tiles.